 The main objective of the conference was to offer a discussion forum at political and expert level on how to build a Baltic Sea Tourism Region.
 Almost 100 tourism stakeholders took part in the conference with representatives from almost all the Baltic Sea region countries.

-The main findings and recommendations of the Conference were: Communication and co-operation between the stakeholders in tourism sector of the Baltic Sea Region should be strengthened further.
-Common tourism projects should be made eligible for funding in the coming Baltic Sea Region Programme.
-The Visa requirements especially for Russia should be simplified.
+The key findings and recommendations of the Conference can be summarizes as follows: